 Each node also contains a lot of process and job information, such as user, timing, etc. It is possible to project a wall of text for all of these details onto the node's sides.
 In this case, each node has a unique texture that is written to.
 If a job updates with new information, the texture will be updated.

 A simple LOD scheme was implemented to avoid cluttering the display (too much).
 Text is only drawn if the node is within a certain threshold.
 The pool/group names are always visible.

 Finally, simple shading was applied to each node to highlight some detail.
 Each face was shaded by the squared distance from its center using texture coordinates.
 This creates a pleasant gradient for each side.
 Additional flat-faced shading can also be applied.

-Finally, icons of common jobs were again implemented as single letters.
+Icons of common jobs were again implemented as single letters.
 However, graphical icons, eg textures, are also possible.
-Putting all together looks like this:
+Putting all together looks like this.